Vishal73040/BotBrowser/examples/bot-script/README.md

 Framework‑less automation using BotBrowser’s native `--bot-script` feature.

-⚠️ Research use only: These examples are for academic research and authorized testing.
-They are not intended to bypass security systems or access production services without permission.
+These examples assume an authorized research environment.
+Review the project [Legal Disclaimer](../../DISCLAIMER.md) and [Responsible Use Guidelines](../../RESPONSIBLE_USE.md) before adapting them to your own lab.

 ## What Is `--bot-script`?